FireFox2000000/Moonscraper-Chart-Editor/README.md

 - `ffmpeg sdl2 libx11-6 libgtk-3-0`
 - `libbass` (included with the build)

+A [`PKGBUILD` file for Arch Linux](aur/PKGBUILD) is included in the repository.

+Other distribution packagers can use the `PKGBUILD` file for reference.

 ## Who do I talk to?
 * Alexander "FireFox" Ong
 * YouTube- https://www.youtube.com/user/FireFox2000000